 By providing your dog with home dental care, which is a 2-3 minute commitment twice per day, your pet's risk of periodontal disease will decrease, and his overall health and wellness will improve.
 In addition to brushing at home regularly, your dog should also have regular dental cleanings and exams to maintain proper oral health.

-At Animal Care Center, we perform a Comprehensive Oral Health Assessment and Treatment (COHAT) with full-mouth radiographs on each patient to ensure that we are properly evaluating all of the oral structures including underneath the gums.
-Contact us by calling 303-688-3660 or by sending a message to email@example.com to schedule an appointment today.
+At Animal Care Center of Castle Pines, we perform a Comprehensive Oral Health Assessment and Treatment (COHAT) with full-mouth radiographs on each patient to ensure that we are properly evaluating all of the oral structures including underneath the gums.
+Contact us by calling (303) 688-3660 or by sending a message to firstname.lastname@example.org to schedule an appointment today.